-NYIT College of Osteopathic Medicine (NYITCOM) participates with other colleges of osteopathic medicine in the American Association of Colleges of Osteopathic Medicine Application Service (AACOMAS).
+New York Institute of Technology College of Osteopathic Medicine (NYITCOM) participates with other colleges of osteopathic medicine in the American Association of Colleges of Osteopathic Medicine Application Service (AACOMAS).

 AACOMAS does not participate in the selection process, nor does it offer any recommendations to applicants concerning the selection of a college.